acoular/acoular/docs/source/index.rst

     * - :doc:`get_started/index`

-      - The first stop for all those new to acoular.
+      - The basics for using Acoular explained with a simple example.

     * - :doc:`examples/index`

-      - Example scripts.
+      - Example scripts covering different use cases.

     * - :doc:`api_ref/index`